id/emqx-docs/en_US/gateway/coap.md

 For a detailed explanation of how to configure the authenticators, you may refer to the pages listed at the beginning of this section.

-Besides the Dashboard, you can also use HTTP API to configure the authenticator, for example, to create a built-in database authentication for CoAP gateway, you can use the code below:
+Besides the Dashboard, you can also use HTTP API to configure the authenticator.
+For example, to create a built-in database authentication for CoAP gateway, you can use the code below:

 ```bash
 curl -X 'POST' \